kukuu/software-engineering-best-practices/software-engineering-best-practices.md

 - Interface Segregation: The Interface Segregation Principle suggests that clients should not be forced to depend on interfaces they don't use.
 In other words, interfaces should be specific and fine-grained, tailored to the needs of the implementing classes.
 This prevents classes from being burdened with methods they don't need.

 - Dependency Inversion: The Dependency Inversion Principle states that high-level modules should not depend on low-level modules; both should depend on abstractions.
 Additionally, abstractions should not depend on details; details should depend on abstractions.
+Polymorphism is a form of abstraction.
 This promotes loose coupling and flexibility, allowing components to be easily replaced or extended without affecting the entire system.

 Following these SOLID principles helps developers create more modular, maintainable, and adaptable software systems.
 By designing code with these principles in mind, developers can reduce code duplication, improve readability, and make future changes and additions to the codebase smoother and less error-prone.